Maranta arundinacea: Prehistoric domestication

 Radio-carbon dating has established that M. arundinacea was one of the first plants domesticated in prehistoric South America.
-Arrowroot, along with leren (Calathea allouia), squash (Cucurbita moschata), and bottle gourd (Lagenaria siceraria) became cultivated plants in northern South American and Panama between 8200 BC and 5600 BC.
-Some archaeologists believe that arrowroot was first used by Native Americans not as food but as a poultice to extract poison from wounds caused by spears or arrows.
+Arrowroot, along with leren (Goeppertia allouia), squash (Cucurbita moschata), and bottle gourd (Lagenaria siceraria) became cultivated plants in northern South American and Panama between 8200 BC and 5600 BC.
+Some archaeologists believe that arrowroot was first used by indigenous peoples not as food but as a poultice to extract poison from wounds caused by spears or arrows.

 Evidence of the use of arrowroot as food has been found dating from 8200 BC at the San Isidro archaeological site in the upper Cauca River valley of Colombia near the city of Popayán.
 Starch grains from arrowroot were found on grinding tools.
 It is unclear whether the arrowroot had been gathered or grown, although the elevation of the site of 1700 m is probably outside the normal range of elevations at which M. arundinacea grows in the wild.
-Thus, the plant may have been introduced at San Isidro from nearby lowland rain forest areas in a pioneering effort to cultivate it.
-Stone hoes for cultivation of plants have been found which date as old as 7700 BCE in the middle Cauca valley, 150 km north of San Isidro.
+Thus, the plant may have been introduced at San Isidro from nearby lowland rainforest areas in a pioneering effort to cultivate it.
+Stone hoes for the cultivation of plants have been found which date as old as 7700 BCE in the middle Cauca valley, 150 km north of San Isidro.

-Domestication of arrowroot at these early dates was probably on a small-scale with gardens of only a few plants being planted in alluvial soils near streams to ensure the steady supply of moisture needed during the growing season by arrowroot and other similar root crops.
+Domestication of arrowroot at these early dates was probably on a small scale with gardens of only a few plants being planted in alluvial soils near streams to ensure the steady supply of moisture needed during the growing season of arrowroot and other similar root crops.
 The exploitation of arrowroot was probably complicated by the difficulty of extracting the starch from the fibrous roots.
 The roots must first be pounded or ground then soaked in water to separate the starch from the fibers.
 The starch is excellent for digestibility.

 Uses

-Currently arrowroot starch is used in food preparations and confectionery, and for industrial applications such as cosmetics and glue.
+Currently, arrowroot starch is used in food preparations and confectionery, and for industrial applications such as cosmetics and glue.
 The residue of starch extraction has a high fibre content and can be fed to livestock.